jk-oster/obsidian-search-for-web/README.md

 6. go to any webpage and see the number of matching notes in the extension icon

 ## 🏗️ Build it yourself
-Clone the repository, install dependencies `npm install` (or better use `pnpm install`) and run `npm build` / `pnpm build` and choose the *dist* folder als target when installing the extension in the chrome extensions tab.
+Clone the repository, install dependencies `npm install` (or better use `pnpm install`) and run `npm dev` / `pnpm dev`.
+THis should automatically start chrome with the extension installed.

 ## Contact & contribution
 If you need any support feel free to comment in de discussions or open up an issue.
 You can also contact me though my [website](https://jakobosterberger.com/contact).
 Contribution, pull requests and suggestions for improvements are very welcome.

 ## Credits
 Thank's to the creator of the Obsidian Local REST Api Plugin @Adam Coddington for his awesome work.
-Furthermore, kodos to the creator of the Vite Chrome Extension Plugin for enabeling fast and easy development with Vue!
+Furthermore, kodos to the creator of the Vite Chrome Extension Plugin for enabling fast and easy development with Vue!
 Big thanks to the team of Flowbite™ for providing such awesome free Tailwind components!